FAQ

 Fees

-The Australian government restricts who may offer Medicare Rebates, and does not yet permit Counsellors and Psychotherapists to participate in the Medicare rebate system.
-Therefore, Medicare Rebates are not yet available for Couple Therapy and Counselling with either Counsellors or Psychologists.
+The Australian government does not yet permit Counsellors and Psychotherapists to participate in the Medicare rebate system.
+Therefore, Medicare Rebates are not yet available for Individual Counselling and Couple Therapy with either Counsellors or Psychologists.

 • Telehealth (video online)